1. What is the role of the Single Resolution Board (SRB)?

 Upon the determination by the SRB that a bank meets the conditions for resolution, the SRB will adopt a resolution scheme which will determine which resolution tool(s) is to be applied and, if necessary, whether the SRF is to be used.

 Relevant NRAs will take the necessary actions to implement the resolution scheme.
-The SRB will monitor the execution of the resolution scheme by the relevant NRAs at national level and, should an NRA not comply with the resolution scheme, the SRB can directly address executive orders to the bank under resolution.
+The SRB will monitor the execution of the resolution scheme by the relevant NRAs at national level and, should an NRA not comply with the resolution scheme, the SRB can instruct directly the bank under resolution.

-The BRRD sets out in Article 63 a list of general powers required by resolution authorities to prepare for the implementation and application of resolution tools.
+The BRRD sets out in Article 63 a list of general powers required by resolution authorities for the application of resolution tools.
 The minimum set of ‘key powers’ under the BRRD are:

 - Accessing information to prepare resolution actions.